composewell/streamly/docs/Developer/Tests.md

 ## Naming of test modules

 Tests are organized by source modules.
-For example, for the source module `Streamly.Data.Array` and `Streamly.Internal.Data.Array` we have a test module `Data.Array`.
+For example, for the source module `Streamly.Data.Array.Generic` and `Streamly.Internal.Data.Array.Generic` we have a test module `Data.Array.Generic`.
 For some modules tests for a source module are broken into multiple modules.
 For example, for `Streamly.Prelude` we have `Streamly.Prelude.Serial`, `Streamly.Prelude.Async` etc.